HL7/davinci-crd/src/pagecontent/index.md

 * [Downloads](downloads.html) allows download of this and other specifications as well as other useful files
 * [Credits](credits.html) identifies the individuals and organizations involved in developing this implementation guide

+### Dependencies
+This implementation guide relies on the following other specifications:
+* **[FHIR R4]({{site.data.fhir.path}})** - The 'current' official version of FHIR as of the time this implementation guide was published.
+See the [background page](background.html#FHIR) for key pieces of this specification implementers should be familiar with.
+* **[FHIR STU3](http://hl7.org/fhir/STU3)** - The prior official version of FHIR, also supported as part of this implementation guide and has differences in the resource structures, data elements and terminologies from the R4 release
+* **[US Core STU2](http://hl7.org/fhir/us/core)** - Defines profiles on FHIR STU3 that constrain it for use in the U.S. context
+* **[US Core STU3 - draft](http://hl7.org/fhir/us/core/2019Jan)** - The balloted version of US Core based on FHIR R4.
+This implementation guide will be updated to be based on the final R4 release once it is published.
+* **[CDS Hooks 1.0](https://cds-hooks.hl7.org/1.0)** - This is the primary standard for exchange used by this implementation guide
+* **[CDS Hooks Registry](https://cds-hooks.hl7.org)** - The CDS Hooks project maintains a registry of common hooks.
+This implementation guide leverages several of them.
+* **[SMART on FHIR](http://hl7.org/fhir/smart-app-launch)** - Payers can use CRD to allow users to launch SMART apps to help meet coverage requirements

 ### Conventions
 This implementation guide uses the term **SHALL** to designate system behaviors that are mandatory to be conformant with the specification.
 It uses the term **SHOULD** to designate behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to) but which do not, for this verion of the specification, affect the determination of specification conformance.
 It uses the term **MAY** to describe optional behaviors that may exist which systems are free to consider but where the is no recommendation for or against adoption.